What happens when we die?

 Jesus came on this earth to seek and to save those who were lost.
-Believe by praying and asking Jesus to be your Savior, and heaven will be your eternal home.
+Repent of your sinful life, and believe in (trust) Jesus as your only means for salvation and your eternal life.
+You may want to take this step by praying and asking Jesus to be your Savior, and heaven will be your eternal home.

 “Dear God, Thank you for working in my life.
 I know that I have sinned and violated your moral law.
 I cannot deal with the consequences of my sin on my own merit without your help.
 I now know, believe, and trust that you have sent your Son, the Lord Jesus Christ to die on the cross and pay for my sins.
 I repent of my sins and believe in my heart that you have raised Him from the dead, I believe you will save me.
 I am placing my faith in Jesus Christ as my only Lord and Master.
 In Jesus Name, Amen!”

 This prayer is not a “magic bullet” for your salvation, but just a sample.
 I do not believe in coercion or forcing a profession of faith.
 That means that if you sense your need for salvation, God is working in your heart and mind.
 One need not pray this exact prayer or even a prayer to be saved.
 Why?
 It is not the words of a prayer that saves you but the OUTWARD expression as a response to God’s grace, mercy and forgiveness being applied to your heart; your prayer expressing your belief to God is a response for what He has done for you.